Trikke76/Zabbix-Book/docs/01-Getting started with Zabbix.md

     dnf is a packagemanager from RedHat you need to replace dnf with your correct packagemanager like zyper, apt, yum, ... chrony is a replacement for ntpd and does a better job being faster and more accurate.
 If your OS does not support [chrony](https://chrony-project.org/) then maybe ntpd is still available.

-Once Chrony is installed we also need to setup our correct timezone.
+Once Chrony is installed we also need to setup our correct time zone.
 We can have a look first with 'timedatectl' to see how our time is configured
 ```
 # timedatectl
                Local time: Thu 2023-11-16 15:09:14 UTC